The Strange Tale Of Gigi Hadid Liking Then Unliking Zayn Malik's Insta

 She’s so cute to keep supporting him??
 I miss pic.twitter.com/1twQpAiYp8

-Oh, and to make things even more sus, Hadid's mum, Yolanda Hadid, also liked the post.
+Oh, and to make things even more sus, Hadid's mom, Yolanda Hadid, also liked the post.

 I'm sorry, WHAT?
-Mums do not play games.
-It's against Official Mum Code to even follow one of her kid's exes without explicit permission, let alone like one of his photos on social media for the entire world to see.
+Mom's do not play games.
+It's against Official Mom Code to even follow one of her kid's exes without explicit permission, let alone like one of his photos on social media for the entire world to see.
 This, my friends, is serious.

 And, it isn't the first time Yolanda and Gigi have both visited and approved of Malik's Instagram page since the youngsters announced their heartbreaking split.